VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 - `batch_size`: batch size
 - `num_workers`: the number of processes used for data loading
 - `max_epoch`: the maximum epochs in training
-- `test_interval`: the number of epochs between testing, notice this number can be set lower than 1.0. (for example 0.5, 0.25, etc.)
+- `test_interval`: the number of epochs between testing, notice this number can be set lower than 1.0. (e.g. 0.5, 0.25, etc.)
 - `test`: test mode
 - `save_prefix`: the save prefix of pre-trained weights
 - `n_class`: the number of total word classes